Infinitelabbisolutions/Autodoc_TaskWork/readme.md

 - Automated table creation with optimized indexes

 ### SQL Analysis
-The project includes several analytical views to understand user behavior and customer journey:
+The project includes several analytical views developed in MySQL Workbench 8.0 to understand user behavior and customer journey.
+These views use MySQL-specific features and syntax - please note that adjustments may be needed if you're using a different database system:

 #### Customer Journey Analysis View
 ```sql